brendaleearmstrong/S3-fsjs-finalsprint-vinovault/USERCASES-README.md

 To run the tests, follow these steps:

 1. **Set up the testing environment**: Ensure that you have the necessary dependencies installed.
 This might include setting up a virtual environment and installing required packages.
-2. **Run through each of the usercases above.
+2. Complete testing: Run through each of the user cases scenarios above.
 3. **View test results**: After running the tests, check the results to see which tests passed and which failed.
 Investigate any failures to understand the issues.

 ## Reporting Issues